 - Increase quality of life for all citizens in the region

 - Create vibrancy in downtown Dayton to assist in revitalization activities

 History of Levitt Dayton

 In 2016, a group of Daytonians who were familiar with the Levitt Pavilions and the AMP series decided to research whether Dayton could host the AMP series.
-After experiencing the Levitt Pavilion Dayton, they believed a signature pavilion would be a good fit for our region.
-With the support from the City of Dayton, they applied to Levitt Foundation to become a Levitt Pavilion city.
-Our Friends of Levitt Pavilion Dayton Board was established and spent two years raising the $5 million that was needed in order to make this placemaking project a reality.
-Due to the outpouring community support, we were able to raise the dollars needed quickly; the fastest fundraising period in the Levitt Pavilion family.
-When our pavilion is completed this summer, we will be the seventh pavilion in the country, alongside cities such as Denver, Los Angeles, Memphis, Bethlehem, Arlington, and Westport.
+After experiencing the Levitt Shell in Memphis, they believed a signature pavilion would be a good fit for our region.
+With the support from the City of Dayton, they applied to the Mortimer & Mimi Levitt Foundation to become a Levitt Pavilion city.
+Our Friends of Levitt Pavilion Dayton Board was established and spent two years raising $5 million to make this placemaking project a reality.
+Due to the outpouring community support, they were able to raise the dollars needed quickly; the fastest fundraising period in the Levitt Pavilion family.
+We are the seventh pavilion in the country, alongside cities such as Denver, Los Angeles, Memphis, Bethlehem, Arlington, and Westport.